Ornithonyssus sylviarum

 This blood-feeding parasite is broadly distributed, and has been reported on 72 host species of North American birds in 26 families.
 The mites have been a major pest of the poultry industry since the early 1900s.
+The spread of these mites are mainly because they have the ability to hide in cracks or wild birds nests.
+In relation to humans they can hide in equipment and rodents.
+They have a high range of widespread in places like North America, Brazil, Australia, and China.”